Latest news in Open Studies

 - SAMK personnel (AV100)

 - Students who include the studies in their personal study plan:

 If you are entitled to free studies and you enrol for a course through Meerkado, please remember to do following things:

-- You should include group’s code AV100 or KY100 in your enrolment.
+- You should include group’s code AV100 in your enrolment.

 - In addition, you should use the email address of your institution when enrolling.

 - You may need to provide proof for your entitlement for free studies.

 If you cannot participate, you must cancel your participation at the latest two weeks before the beginning of the course by sending an email to: email@example.com.
 If the course is not cancelled two weeks before the beginning of the course, the whole participation fee will be charged.
 The fees for courses can be changed, e.g. on the basis of changes in legislation.

 You can complete degree studies regardless of your age and educational background.

 Most of the courses open for Open UAS students are the same courses the degree students take.
 In other words you study together with them.
 Some courses are arranged separately.
 In these cases the student group consists of Open UAS students only.